ly2xxx/netshare/README.md

 4. **Test the connection** from your mobile device using the displayed URL (e.g., `http://192.168.0.96:8080`)

 **Why is this needed?** Windows Firewall rules may only apply to "Public" network profiles, while your home network is set to "Private".
-The fix script creates rules specifically for the Private profile.
+The fix script creates rules that work on all network profiles.

-**Security Note**: The firewall rules only apply to "Private" networks (home/trusted networks).
-If you connect to public WiFi, NetShare will remain blocked for your protection.

 **Alternative: Use firewall-friendly port**
 ```bash